top of page

 At its core, Cuttin' Heads is a journey of voice: who gets to shape it, who tries to silence it, and how it echoes through generations.
 From whispered prayers to shouted gospel, from bottleneck slide to electric distortion, the music of this show carries the tension of tradition and change.

-Black barbershop culture, and the spiritual weight of legacy.
-All lyrics are original.
-Some of the following tracks are concepts only envisioned through AI as we continue development,
+Blues, gospel, rock, and spoken word collide with Southern folklore, Black barbershop culture, and the spiritual weight of legacy.
+All book and lyrics are original.
+The following tracks are concepts only envisioned through AI as development continues.
+AI is not condoned by the author and is only used to pitch this project to find the right creative collaboration team.

 CHARACTERS